 Ways To Deal With Conflict In Relationships

 Disagreements in a relationship are common.
 But what matters is how you choose to deal with them.
 The way you tackle an issue with your partner can determine how healthy or unhealthy your relationship is.
-Here are some tips to help you healthily handle your next argument.
+Here are some tips to help you healthily handle your next argument when experiencing a communication breakdown.

 1. Maintain A Calm And Respectful Demeanor